alunos-pfc/TwizyModel/Docker/README.md

 You will need to open a new terminal window to control the robot.

-On a new terminal window, run the following command:
+On a new terminal window, run the following command to enter the container:
 ```bash
 docker exec -it <container-name> bash
 ```